All Products

 FAQ

-1. Open a CSV file using Notepad.
+1. Open the CSV file using Notepad.

 2. Select Save As.

-3. Click the dropdown arrow for Encoding.
+3. Click the drop-down arrow for Encoding.

 4. From the Encoding list, select UTF-8.